 The detailed summary and a copy of each ballot submitted will be posted on shared resources on website under Electronic Votes

-The Consortium Secretary will review the detailed summary and each of the ballots posted on TRACS
+The Consortium Secretary will review the detailed summary and each of the ballots.

-The Executive Council will review the detailed summary and ratify the results of the Electronic Vote
+The Executive Council will review the detailed summary and ratify the results of the Electronic Vote.

-The Consortium Secretary will sign a Certification of Electronic Vote to go into the Consortium’s permanent records Certification of Electronic Voting Template link in appendix
+The Consortium Secretary will sign a Certification of Electronic Vote to go into the Consortium’s permanent records.

 4.8 Selection of Consortium Annual Meeting Sites

-The Consortium will maintain a three-year schedule of Annual Meeting sites.
-Member CPM Programs will be asked to volunteer to host the meetings.
 It is the Board’s intent to alternate the sites of the meetings so they are distributed across the United States.
-At the conclusion of each Annual Meeting, the Consortium will seek a volunteer program for the Annual Meeting site for the third succeeding year.

 4.8.1 Soliciting Bids for Consortium Meetings

-It is the host program’s responsibility to solicit bids from local hotels for meeting space and hotel accommodations for the Consortium.
+It is the Administrator’s responsibility to solicit bids from local hotels for meeting space and hotel accommodations for the Consortium.
 The Consortium has a standard “Request for Proposal” Template which contains the specific requirements for meeting space, AV, food and beverage and hotel room nights.
 The host program should complete the template as indicated and distribute it to local hotels with the capacity to meet the Consortium’s needs.
 (Tip: Check with your local Tourism Authority or Chamber of Commerce.
 They may have a system for distributing RFP’s and collecting the responses for you.)
 A minimum of three proposals are requested.

 RFP for Consortium Annual Meeting Template link in Appendix

-All responses to the RFP’s should be forwarded to the Consortium Administrator for review and submission to the Executive Council.
-The host program may be requested to visit the top choices to confirm that the meeting space is adequate for the Consortium’s needs.
+All responses to the RFP’s should be forwarded review and to the Executive Council.
+The Administrator or Host Program Representative may be requested to visit the top choices to confirm that the meeting space is adequate for the Consortium’s needs.
 Please include any personal knowledge and recommendations your program may have about the various hotels, ie convenience to restaurants and other attractions, transportation, quality of the facility, etc. The Executive Council will make the final selection of the hotel.
 The Consortium Administrator will notify the selected hotel, conduct the negotiations, and execute the final contract.

 TIMING OF THE RFP PROCESS